 Turn on only those layers you feel are most critical to representing your business on a map.
 I like to turn the States layer on for reference only – to make the map viewer feel oriented.
-I leave state boundaries on with dark colors, and the color fill set to off.
+I leave state boundaries on with dark colors, and the color fills off.
 In general, I turn state labels off to avoid clutter because most people know what state they are looking at.

-Demographic data is Census collected and processed data that is optimized for geographic map applications.
+Demographic data is Census collected and processed data optimized for geographic map applications.
 This data lets the map creator color-code ZIP codes or counties based on population variations, median income increments, household statistics, consumer expenditure records, and many more business-related characteristics of modern life.

 Imported Data Layers